 Fighting for a U.S. federal budget that prioritizes peace, economic security and shared prosperity

-In 2016, the "militarized" budget amounted to 64 percent of discretionary spending.
+In 2019, the U.S. "militarized" budget amounted to 64.5 percent of discretionary spending.